Skip to main content

 .addMiddleware(logResponseMiddleware);

-basic format of a functional controller is:
+Basic format of a functional controller:

 async (req: Request, res: Response) => {